 History of the Native Americans

 Like most ancient cultures, Native American tribes have many different symbols and cultural motifs that matter deeply to their people.
-While the peoples of the First Nations are diverse and comprise countless cultures—many of which no longer in existence—there are certain commonalities that tie them all together.
-The Native American people had a deep respect for and connection to nature.
+While the peoples of the First Nations are diverse and comprise countless cultures—many of which are no longer in existence—there are certain commonalities that tie them all together.
+The Native American people had a deep respect for, and connection to, nature.

 Native American Mystic Symbology